-Does this picture show a deviated septum?
-If so, are there options for fixing just the nostrils and not the rest of the nose?
-How much would something like that cost?
+Is This a Deviated Septum?
+If so, are there options for fixing just the nostrils and not the rest of the nose? (photo)

 Doctor Answers (4)